 If you understand the process of adoption in India, clear all the doubts, know how to manage or not manage extended family then adoption is a cake walk.

-Why is the Decision to Adopt So Difficult?
+Why is the Decision to Adopt a child So Difficult?

 Is It The Genes?